 In 2019 a website launched called This Person Does Not Exist, it was the first website to use Ai to generate unique photos that looked like a real person.
 It quickly became popular with scammers as a way to get simple profile photos for their fake accounts.
 Today Ai has progressed a lot further and now there are quite a few websites which can create detailed, realistic photos and videos of non-existent people and, of course, the fraudsters take advantage of these sites to create the images used on their fake profiles.
 Crucially, because the photos and videos created with Ai are unique, it renders a reverse image search almost pointless as the images won’t exist elsewhere else – except possibly if another victim of the fraudster has posted the same photos to a dating forum, Reddit, or social media to warn others.

 When I carry out my investigations I have a multitude of specialist tools and databases available to me, including what is knows an Open-Source Intelligence Tools (OSINT).
-One of the free to use tools is called Geospy which uses Ai to tell you where a photograph was taken.
-It is still a developing technology, but it is usually quite accurate to city or country level.

 What clues are in a photograph?